 1. Side Effects of Certain Medications

 Some headaches may be a side effect of certain medications.
 If you believe your medication is causing a headache, it’s important to speak to your doctor to explore alternatives.
-Do not stop taking medication or add new ones before consulting your medical team.
+Do not add, stop, or change medications before consulting your medical team.

 Overusing medications such as pain medication can also result in headaches.
 This is because pain medication provides temporary relief for a few hours, but is often followed by a mild withdrawal that can induce pain.